Yannick H.,

 IT decisions are financial decisions.
 And as with all financial decisions, transparency is your advantage.

-The question "Outsourcing or In-House?" has no blanket answer.
+The question "outsourcing or in-house?" does not have a one-size-fits-all answer.
 But with an honest TCO analysis, you can make the right decision for your company.

 In-house is more expensive than it looks.
 Outsourcing is cheaper - but not as cheap as the fee suggests.

-Companies that understand this don't compare fees.
+The companies that understand this do not compare fees.
 They compare total costs.
 Over years.
-With everything that involves.
+With everything that goes with it.

-It's not sexy.
-But it makes the difference.
+That is not sexy.
+But it makes all the difference.

-Want to know what's cheaper for your company?
-We conduct TCO analyses for Swiss companies - honest and without a sales pitch.
+Do you want to know what is more economical for your company?
+We conduct TCO analyses for Swiss companies - honestly and without a sales pitch.
 Talk to us.